 Varane Avashyamund: Unnikrishnan Song Crosses 3 Million Views On YouTube

-Varane Avashyamund, the multi-starrer which hit the theatres on February 7, 2020, has totally won the heart of both the audiences and critics.
-The movie, which features Dulquer Salmaan, Suresh Gopi, Shobana, and Kalyani Priyadarshan, in the lead roles has now achieved a new foot.
+Varane Avashyamund, the multi-starrer which hit the theatres on February 7, 2020, has totally won the hearts of both, the audiences and critics.
+The movie, which features Dulquer Salmaan, Suresh Gopi, Shobana, and Kalyani Priyadarshan in the lead roles has now achieved a new feat.
 As per the latest updates, the Unnikrishnan song from the movie has crossed 3 Million views on YouTube.

-The makers revealed the exciting updated through the official social media page of Varane Avashyamund, recently.
-The Unnikrishnan song, that features the journey of Suresh Gopi's character Major Unnikrishnan, is undoubtedly one of the most-loved Malayalam film songs of recent times.
+The makers revealed the exciting update through the official social media page of Varane Avashyamund, recently.
+The Unnikrishnan song, that features the journey of Suresh Gopi's character Major Unnikrishnan, is undoubtedly one of the most-loved Malayalam movie songs of recent times.
 The audiences are totally excited to watch the action star back after a long gap on the silver screen.

 Suresh Gopi made a comeback to Malayalam cinema after a gap of 4 years with Varane Avashyamund, which is directed by newcomer Anoop Sathyan.
 The senior actor has totally excelled in the role of Major Unnikrishnan, the ex-army officer who struggles with anger issues and lack of confidence when it comes to interacting with women.